-Oregon statutes and rules do not address the collection of notary fees by employers, but a written agreement about notary fees is advisable.
-The statute gives only the notary public the right to charge notary fees, but an employer often includes a notary charge to the customer when notarization takes place.
-A notary public who is employed may enter into an agreement with their employer whereby the notary performs their notarial duties and the fee is retained by the employer.
+Oregon statutes and rules do not address the collection of notary fees by private employers, but a written agreement about notary fees is advisable.
+Except for public employers, the statute gives only the notary public the right to charge notary fees, but a private employer often includes a notary charge to the customer when notarization takes place.
+An employee notary public may enter into an agreement with their employer whereby the notary performs their notarial duties and the fee is retained by the employer.
 The fees must not be more than established by Oregon law, ORS 194.400(1), and the agreement should make it clear that the notary gives the employer the right to collect and retain the appropriate revenue.
 The notary public, however, should be allowed to keep fees collected when notarizations are not connected to his/her employment.
 An agreement should be reviewed by legal counsel, if available, to ensure compliance with notary law and rule.